souzafcharles/Java-Spring-Intensive/Episode_2_Domain_and_Queries/gamelist/README.md

 ### 2. Belonging and BelongingPK Entities Classes and Many-to-Many Association with Extra Attributes:
 #### 2.1 Entity Class Requirements for BelongingPK:
 - Create the `BelongingPK` Entity Class;
-- Annotate the class with `@Embeddable` to indicate it is an embeddable key class.
+- Annotate the class with `@Embeddable` to indicate it is an embeddable key class;
 - Define `Game` and `GameList` attributes as `@ManyToOne` associations, annotated with `@JoinColumn` to define foreign key columns:
-    - game → mapped to game_id.
+    - game → mapped to game_id;
-    - list → mapped to list_id.
+    - list → mapped to list_id;
 - Getters & Setters;
 - hashCode & equals;
 - Serializable.